-To qualify, first time buyers must intend to occupy the property as their only or main residence.
+To qualify, first-time buyers must intend to occupy the property as their sole or main residence.

-The relief can apply to any residential property purchased in England, Wales and Norther Ireland.
+Relief can apply to any residential property purchased in England, Wales and Northern Ireland.

-Can I still get stamp duty relief when buying under a shared ownership scheme?
+Will I still get Stamp Duty relief when buying under a shared ownership scheme?

 Yes.
 Since 29 October 2018, it has also been possible to claim First-Time Buyer's Stamp Duty Relief when buying under an approved shared ownership scheme.